AI in Business —Digital Strategy 101

 While the early focus has been on developing increasingly sophisticated models, the true long-term value for enterprises comes from the software layer built on top of these models.

-As AI models become commoditized (their cost drops to nearly the cost of bare metal), their basic output (or tokens) will be very similar across providers.
-With pricing pressures forcing all AI providers to compete on nearly identical terms, enterprises will increasingly base their vendor choices on the robustness of the software built around these models rather than on the basic capabilities of the AI itself.
+As AI models become more accessible and pricing trends downward, outputs across providers may appear similar for some tasks, though differences in training data, fine-tuning, and guardrails can still produce meaningful variation.
+With pricing pressures narrowing the gap between AI providers, enterprises will increasingly base their vendor choices on the robustness of the software and integrations built around these models, rather than relying solely on the basic capabilities of the AI itself.

 Simply relying on AI models and AI features only isn’t enough because, over time, the cost of intelligence will drop so much that all models could become nearly interchangeable.
 Instead, the real value—and your competitive advantage—will come from the surrounding software that ties these models into a full solution.